starodubtsevconsulting/confs/.ai/commands.md

 ./docker/setup.sh
 ./python/setup.sh
 ./java/setup.sh
+./scala/setup.sh
 ./nodejs/setup.sh
 ```

 Notes:
 - Run `./check.sh` first to decide whether to re-run a setup.
 - Reinstalling is OK; setups are idempotent where possible.
+- For adding a new language, follow `.ai/add-new.command.md`.